bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 Then from the host, flash the image:

     $ snagflash -P fastboot -p 0451:d022 -f oem_format -f download:sdcard.img -f flash:1:0

-In case of snagflash failure, make sure you followed snagboot installation procedure and check you have the proper udev rules (50-snagboot.rules).

 Finally, return to U-Boot, exit fastboot mode using Ctrl+c and save the
 environment: